 Like this post?
 Share it on Facebook, Twitter, Pinterest or my new favourite Flipboard!
 If you like it, your friends will, too, and I really appreciate the support.

 Hello, my friend, it’s so wonderful to have you here.
+Keep house like a Mennonite – what in the world does that even mean?
 Have you ever noticed the trend to idealize all of the Plain folk – that is, the Mennonites, Amish and all associated with them?
 Admit it, you’ve probably done it (at least a little).
-Am I right?

 You know how it goes.

 If a recipe says Amish, it will be incredible.

 All Mennonites have perfectly clean and tidy homes.